WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

 ---

 ## Steps 23 - 26: Starting, Stopping, and Reversing the Visualization
-Once your visualization is loaded, you can control the playback of time steps.
-These steps explain how to manage playback and navigate through time steps.
+These steps explain how to control the playback of your visualization, including starting, stopping, or reversing it.
+The ability to manage playback lets you focus on particular parts of the simulation timeline, helping you to understand how variables change over time.
+This control enhances the flexibility and usability of VisIt as a tool for in-depth simulation analysis.

 ### 23. VisIt will continue to go through each time step until it gets to the end or until you stop it with the center square button to the left of the right play button: